-The European Flood Awareness System (EFAS) is one service of the Copernicus Management Service CEMS.
+The European Flood Awareness System (EFAS) is one service of the Copernicus Emergency Management Service (CEMS).
 It is designed to support preparatory measures for flood events across Europe, particularly in large trans-national river basins.

 To provide information on upcoming flood events, EFAS relies on a hydrological forecasting chain